-McLaren on Friday announced a dramatic speedster as the next addition to its range-topping Ultimate Series, to sit alongside past greats like the P1 hypercar, track-focused Senna and upcoming Speedtail.
+McLaren on Wednesday revealed a dramatic speedster as the next addition to its range-topping Ultimate Series, to sit alongside past greats like the P1 hypercar and track-focused Senna, and upcoming Speedtail.

-The speedster, which is yet to receive a name, will be a two-seater designed with a focus on road use, although like any McLaren it will still be more than capable of putting in multiple hard laps at the track.
+The speedster, labeled the Elva, a name from the past, is a 2-seater designed with a focus on road use, although like any McLaren, it should still be more than capable of putting in multiple hard laps at the track.

 The Elva name, derived from the French elle va, or “she goes” in English, will be familiar to fans of racing history.
 During the early 1960s, McLaren found a number of successes with its M1A race car, especially at the Canadian Sports Car Grand Prix, the forerunner to the Canadian-American (Can-Am) Challenge Cup.